h0lmstr0m/meowllo-nyan-cat/README.md

 Feel free to clone for manual usage or docker pull h0lmstr0m/meowllo-nyan-cat for Docker testing.

-To test: simply pull the image -> run locally with port map 3000:3000 -> open new SSH session to localhost -> run curl localhost:3000
+To test: simply pull the image -> docker run -p 3000:3000 -it <image> -> open new SSH session to container host -> run curl localhost:3000

 Bask in the glory of Nyan Cat!